-All Directors receive a copy of all announcements immediately they are made - this is achieved by adding their names to the ASX Online platform to automatically receive all announcements.
+All Directors receive a copy of all announcements immediately they are made - this is achieved by the Company Secretary circulating via email a copy of all announcements.

 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.